Key takeaways

-I started my career as an entrepreneur.
-I built a web agency in my 20's, and sold it in 1999.
-From 2000–2012 I worked for other people, while working on side projects that could catalyze an "entrepreneurial re-entry."
+I started my career as an entrepreneur—built a web agency in my 20's and sold it in 1999.
+From 2000–2012 I worked for other people, always with side projects simmering, waiting for the right moment.

 I had no choice.
 I quit my job, because I had to.